Brand Identity for Old Town's Commercial Areas

 The residential streets and small commercial pockets within the Old Town Triangle serve the neighborhood's most local needs.
 Coffee shops, corner restaurants, yoga studios, and service businesses in these locations serve almost exclusively neighborhood residents who walk to them.
 Brand identity for these hyperlocal businesses should prioritize warmth, familiarity, and reliability.
 The brand is encountered daily by the same people, and it should wear well over time.
 Design choices that feel fresh on first encounter but become tiresome after the hundredth encounter should be avoided in favor of timeless, comfortable visual expression.

-Our Old Town Brand Identity Process
+How We Build Old Town Brand Identity Process

 Place-Based Discovery